snakeland/simple_python_project/Copilot.md

    - Improve CLI parsing with `argparse` or `click` for richer UX and better error messages.

 - Project hygiene
-   - Add `pyproject` test extras for dev-dependencies and keep `requirements.txt` for simple setups.
+   - ✅ ~~Add `pyproject` test extras for dev-dependencies and keep `requirements.txt` for simple setups.~~
    - Add `tox` or `nox` for running the test matrix locally in an isolated way.
-   - Configure Dependabot or similar for automatic dependency updates.
+   - ✅ ~~Configure Dependabot or similar for automatic dependency updates.~~

-If you want any of these implemented, tell me which ones to prioritize and I’ll continue.

 ---

-If you'd like, I can expand the developer notes (include snippet diffs) or update the repo so it's ready for publishing (packaging metadata, version workflow, release notes, etc.).
+For detailed future enhancements, see `ROADMAP.md` (local planning document, gitignored).